- About Wayne

 Does everyone else see what I see?
 You are one self-less special person that brings laughter to every gathering.
 More than that, you are an angel.
 What you did for Maggie and Dave was beyond that of love for a member of the family... it's that same stuff that you see on TV programme's like 'Hearts of Gold.'
 That's it!
 You have a heart of gold.
 You are just an amazing angel.

 29 October 2011

 I wish in my lifetime I had been more of a father to you, Kelly.
-I have no regrets about my lifestyle and have been proud to be gay and you once saying that it's fab to have a gay Dad just made it better than ever.
-But, your being around, made me feel ' achievement' - something I feel would’ve been missing in my life without you.
+I have no regrets about my lifestyle and have been proud to be gay, and saying that it's fab to have a gay Dad just made it better than ever.
+But, you being around, made me feel 'achievement' - something I feel would’ve been missing in my life without you.
 You showed me a love that I haven’t had from anyone else.
-You said you were proud of me and I’ll never forget that.
+You said you were proud of me, and I’ll never forget that.
 We have had some fantastic times together, and I look back at some of them, and don’t just see a father and his daughter… I see a friend and an older friend with her.
 Well, I suppose the fact that we argued over Boyzone posters one Sunday afternoon was proof enough of that.
 I’ve listened to a dozen people telling me you’ve grown up a beautiful and very pleasant young lady… but they didn’t need to tell me.
 I love you dearly, and I wish you happiness and laughter with everything you choose to do.
-I hope that what little I bring to your life goes part of the way of making up for not being there enough for you when you were younger... a shame that never fades with time but is controlled by your love and forgiveness.
+Not only that, but I hope that what little I bring to your life goes part of the way of making up for not being there enough for you when you were younger... a shame that never fades with time but is controlled by your love and forgiveness.